Fourfingerz/azure-functions-restful-api-template/README.md

 is what ties the API all together and exports our API as a package.

-`vacations-get`, `vacations-post`, `vacations-put`, `vacations-delete` directories imports the `services` directory and is each of our API calls now mapped to an Azure function call with an Azure built in `httpTrigger` from it's standard library.
+`vacations-get`, `vacations-post`, `vacations-put`, `vacations-delete` directories imports the `vacationService` export from `/services/index/ts` and is each of our API calls now mapped to an Azure function call with an Azure built in `httpTrigger` from it's standard library.

 ___